UnitedEffects/ueauth/README.md

 ## vNext Roadmap

+* Create social login setup via API for Google, Twitter and GitHub
 * Integrate plugins for Permissions and MFA
+* Native AWS SES integration as an optional notifications config
 * Allow custom notification url per group instead of only global one
 * Investigate securing db or hashing client secrets
 * Define custom jwks key configuration rather than using default for AuthGroups